Figbird

 } from 'figbird'

-// Define your domain types and services for type inference
+// Define your schema for type inference

 const schema = createSchema({